RVitalicS/KatanaPrman/README.md

-# Scripts for Foundry Katana rendering program
+# Resources for Foundry Katana rendering program

-## ShelvesCustom
+## Plug-ins and customizations
-**This folder contains scripts that stored in ~.katana\Shelves\Custom**

-There are some useful scripts for working with rendering, node parameters, converting textures end etc.
+Here is set of sub-directories that are used by different parts of the program.

 ## OpScripts
-**This folder contains scripts for OpScript node in Katana**

-All of these scripts are for working with render channels and output files
+There are scripts for defining LPEs, AOVs or Holdouts with output files in single node, some for working with LightGroups, some for working with render statistic and some for working with geometry attributes.